SUMMER SEMINAR IN PHIL STAT (3/9/19)

 (6) evidence that the participant will significantly contribute to the success, collegiality and diversity of the seminar.

-All participants should identify a project they propose to develop, based on their work in the Summer Seminar in Phil Stat.
-It might involve including Phil Stat in courses in logic, critical thinking, philosophy of science, statistical research methods, and so on.
+All participants should identify a project they propose to develop or build on, based on their work in the Summer Seminar in Phil Stat.
+It might involve the design of a new course in aspects of Phil Stat or new ways to include Phil Stat in courses in logic, critical thinking, philosophy of science, statistical research methods, and so on.
 It might be an extension of their existing work in philosophy of science, epistemology, foundations of probability, formal epistemology, research ethics, data science, metascience, improving science policy, etc. These are just sketchy examples, there are many other possibilities.
+Give evidence that the project will go beyond what is already being done either by the participant or field.

 Please read the detailed information about the topic, expectations and goals prior to applying.